daniaokuye/winnerineast.github.io/README.md

 ## <a name="ReinforcementLearning">Reinforcement Learning</a>
 - [baselines](https://github.com/winnerineast/baselines):OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.
 - [bsuite](https://github.com/winnerineast/bsuite): a collection of Reinforcement Learning.
+- [dopamine](https://github.com/winnerineast/dopamine):Dopamine is a research framework for fast prototyping of reinforcement learning algorithms.
+It aims to fill the need for a small, easily grokked codebase in which users can freely experiment with wild ideas (speculative research).
 - [ec](https://github.com/winnerineast/ec):DreamCoder is a wake-sleep algorithm to program.
 - [keras-rl](https://github.com/winnerineast/keras-rl):keras-rl implements some state-of-the art deep reinforcement learning algorithms in Python and seamlessly integrates with the deep learning library Keras.
 - [open spiel](https://github.com/winnerineast/open_spiel):OpenSpiel is a collection of environments and algorithms for research in general reinforcement learning and search/planning in games.